 The very fact that HPB and the Masters knew what was going to happen in regards to channelling and today’s “angel mania” and specifically warned against it as an impending future event and tried to do whatever possible to sow the seeds in a completely different direction to it, surely goes to show that she and the Masters knew exactly what they were talking about and can be taken far more seriously and reliably than the channellers and the channelled.

-Channellers and their channellings may repeatedly announce and herald the New Age but the sobre truth is that in daily breeding superstition, ignorance, delusion, and mediumship, they hinder the dawning of a New Age for humanity more than almost anything else.
+Channellers and their channellings may repeatedly announce and herald the New Age but the sobre truth is that in daily breeding superstition, ignorance, delusion, and mediumship, they hinder the practical dawning of a New Age for humanity more than almost anything else.
 We close with some pertinent statements from the writings of H. P. Blavatsky . . .

 ~ * ~